Yenaled/felsher/chipseq/README.md

     <li>HOMER v4.10</li>
 </ul>

+# Step 1: Run the ENCODE pipeline

+(Skip to step 2 to start from the processed files rather than raw data)

-# Step 1: Setup your raw data
+## Part a: Setup your raw data

 Follow the instructions here for preliminary quality control and processing of your raw fastQ sequencing read files: https://github.com/Yenaled/felsher/tree/master/rnaseq/prep_fastq

-# Step 2: Create the input configuration file
+## Part b: Create the input configuration file

 Read <i>carefully</i> the input file specification: https://github.com/ENCODE-DCC/chip-seq-pipeline2/blob/master/docs/input.md and alter the options as needed.
 You can add additional replicates (e.g. fastqs_rep3_R1, fastqs_rep4_R1, etc.) if you have them available (be sure to add the corresponding _R2 if you have paired-end reads and specify the corresponding control FastQs as well).
 <p>IMPORTANT:</p>